holidayextras/culture/gitflow.md

 `git flow hotfix start <hotfix-name>`

-Per releases and features, you don't need to specify the prefix `hotfix/`, so your name may be `1.0.1-XX-254`, where the version number and JIRA ticket number are available.
+Per releases and features, you don't need to specify the prefix `hotfix/`, so your name may be `v1.0.1-XX-254`, where the JIRA ticket number is available (otherwise something descriptive).

 If you're collaborating on a hotfix, or you've finished development, you'll want to publish it just like a hotfix.